Female Gladiators in Archaeology and Re-enactment

 Septimius Severus banned performances by women (Cassius Dio 75.16.1).

-It is not clear if the funerary relief from Maastricht shows two female gladiators or if the defeated essedarius is just shown in a womanly manner with his knees together and legs turned in to express his inferiority.
-According to Marcus Junkelmann who did a vast research on gladiators this relief shows two male essedarii (chariot fighters), there are no breasts or anything else seen which would imply that they could be women.
+It is not clear if the funerary relief from Maastricht shows two female gladiators, or if the defeated Essedarius is just shown in a womanly manner with his knees together and legs turned in to express his inferiority.
+According to Marcus Junkelmann, who conducted a vast amount of research on gladiators, this relief shows two male essedarii (chariot fighters); there are no breasts or anything else seen which would imply that they could be women.

-Combats of female gladiators were a serious undertaking allowing the women to show the courage normally expected only of men, but the ancient authors point out the outstanding martial valor of women gladiators.
-Amazons were traditionally the only women able to match men in bravery on the battlefield and this was represented by female gladiators.
-Matching women against dwarfs would not allow them to demonstrate their real skill with weapons, in fights between gladiators both opponents should have an equal chance.
-This was also a reason why women were not matched against men either because then the chances would have been to the disadvantage of the woman.
-Therefore women were matched only against other women, or when talking about venatores, against animals such as boars.
+Combat between female gladiators was a serious undertaking allowing the women to show the courage normally expected only of men, but the ancient authors point out the outstanding martial valor of women gladiators.
+Amazons were traditionally the only women able to match men in bravery on the battlefield, and this was represented by female gladiators.
+Matching women against dwarfs would not allow them to demonstrate their real skill with weapons; in fights between gladiators both opponents should have an equal chance.
+This was also a reason why women were not matched against men, because then the chances would have been to the disadvantage of the woman.
+Therefore, women were matched only against other women, or when talking about venatores, against animals such as boars.

 Not much is known from the ancient sources about gladiatorial training.
-Therefore the main source is the hallmark book by Dr. Marcus Junkelmann when it comes to gladiatorial re-enactment.
+The main source is the hallmark book by Dr. Marcus Junkelmann when it comes to gladiatorial re-enactment.
 He was the first doing gladiatorial fights as experimental archaeology.
 He mentions that the basic training of a tiro (recruit) gladiator was similar to that of a legionary recruit as described in Vegetius' Epitoma Rei Militaris.
-Also he finally shed light onto the various types of gladiators which in most older works are classified incorrect.
+Also, he finally shed light onto the various types of gladiators, which in most older works are classified incorrectly.